AshirbadDash/Tunehub/README.md

-# Project BloomWave
+# Project Tunehub

-Project BloomWave is a web application developed using Java, Spring Boot, and Maven.
+Tunehub is a web application developed using Java, Spring Boot, and Maven.
 It provides a platform for users to create, update, and view playlists of songs.

 ## Features